elastio/bon/website/blog/how-to-do-named-function-arguments-in-rust.md

     .build();
 ```

 So.. you can use just one `#[builder]` solution consistently for everything.
 Builders for functions and structs both share the same API design, which allows you, for example, to switch between a `#[builder]` on a struct and a `#[builder]` on a method that creates a struct.
-This won't be an API breaking change for you consumers ([details](../docs/guide/compatibility#moving-builder-from-the-struct-to-the-new-method)).
+This won't be an API-breaking change for you consumers ([details](../docs/guide/compatibility#moving-builder-from-the-struct-to-the-new-method)).

 ## Summary